n., [ˈmʌ.skjʊl.ə ˈsɪstəm]

-The contraction cycle starts with the neuron signals from the spinal cord which leads to the release of calcium.
+The contraction cycle starts with the neuron signals (nerve impulses) from the spinal cord which leads to the release of calcium.
 The calcium activates the synaptic pump to release acetylcholine.
 Acetylcholine in the junction attaches to acetylcholine receptors in muscle fibers, then the muscle is in an excitation state.
 In this state, muscle actions are done according to the cross-bridge cycle through the connection between the head of myosin filaments and actin filaments.
 The most important component is ATP since ATP attaches to myosin first raising the energy state of myosin.
 Consequently, ATP hydrolysis to ADP and phosphate.
 Due to the hydrolysis of ATP, myosin is ready to attach to actin filaments.
 On other hand, calcium attaches to other proteins called troponins, this attachment exposes the site of attachment in actin filaments.
 The attachment process is known as the power stroke state where the sarcomere shortens.
 Then, the myosin is low in energy and ATP plays an important role in the separation of the myosin and actin at this point.
 Therefore, ATP has a role in the contraction and relaxation of the muscle.
 When the muscle is in a resting position, the regulatory proteins tropomyosin and troponin block the myosin-binding sites on actin filaments.

 Types of muscle contraction